GeorgesAmine/digital-clock-python/README.md

 # digital-clock-python
-A simple digital clock using python and tkinter
+A simple digital clock and date window using python and tkinter